6ixfigs/pingopongo/CONTRIBUTING.md

-# Contributing to Pingo Pongo
+# Contributing to Pingo-Pongo

-Thank you for your interest in contributing to Ping Pong Tracker!
+Thank you for your interest in contributing to Pingo-Pongo!
 Whether you’re fixing a bug, adding a feature, or improving documentation, your contributions are welcome.

 ## Getting Started